dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/ref.md

 ### Ref project-specific models

 You can also reference models from different projects using the two-argument variant of the `ref` function.
-By specifying both a namespace (which could be a project or package) and model name, you ensure clarity and avoid any ambiguity in the `ref`.
+By specifying both a namespace (which could be a project or package) and a model name, you ensure clarity and avoid any ambiguity in the `ref`.
 This is also useful when dealing with models across various projects or packages.

 When using two arguments with projects (not packages), you also need to set [cross project dependencies](/docs/collaborate/govern/project-dependencies).